 What Should I Do To Watch it?

 Don’t worry about needing to travel, all you need is an unobstructed view of the Moon.
 Binoculars or low powered telescopes are a plus, but no special equipment is necessary, just pull out a chair and look up at the Moon while the eclipse unfolds!

 Orion Bear Astronomy will host a viewing party and an interactive live stream!

-The viewing party location is still to be determined but will be hosted in Riverside, CA. If you choose to stay home, O.B.A. will also broadcast the eclipse through Facebook Live – while you don’t need an account to watch the stream, having one helps, especially for the interactive side of it.
+The viewing party will be held at Arlington Heights Sports Park in Riverside, CA. If you choose to stay home, O.B.A. will also broadcast the eclipse through Facebook Live – while you don’t need an account to watch the stream, having one helps, especially for the interactive side of it.
 You can join us for the viewing party, watch the eclipse on Facebook live, or have the broadcast open and simply listen to the audio as you watch the eclipse from wherever you may be!

 Help grow Orion Bear Astronomy

 Everything is free, but donations help keep the website alive and go towards outreach events!